-Output Activity data{scaled} = Input Activity data{raw} × Scaling factor $$\left(\frac{\text{Factor}{\text{required level}}}{\text{Factor}{\text{original level}}}\right)$$
+Scaled activity data = Available activity data $\times$ Scaling factor $\left(\frac{Factor{Scaled level}}{Factor{Available level}}\right)$

 Data may be scaled upward or downward depending on the input data being used.
-Very often, national or regional sectoral data must be scaled down to a city-scale--e.g., using a city's population data relative to national totals to estimate its landfill emissions.
+Very often, national or regional sectoral data must be scaled down to a community-scale--e.g., using a city's population data relative to national totals to estimate its landfill emissions.
 In other cases, data may need to be scaled up, such as when quality, representative survey data are available for only a subset of a city's transportation activity.